Carmella Sabaugh: 2016 Macomb County Clerk Election

 In March 2016, Sabaugh filed to seek a seventh term as County Clerk.
 Speculation began to arise that Sabaugh may drop out of the race after Macomb County Commissioner and former state Rep. Fred Miller announced on April 15 that he would challenge Sabaugh for the Democratic nomination for County Clerk.
 On April 19, the filing deadline to qualify for Michigan's August primary ballot, Sabaugh called speculation that she would drop out of the race "wishful thinking," while Miller officially filed for the Clerk's race just minutes before the 4 p.m. deadline.
 On April 22, just 15 minutes before Michigan's 4 p.m. deadline to withdraw from the ballot, Sabaugh announced she would not seek re-election and immediately endorsed Miller, citing a desire to spend more time with her family.

 On May 2, 2016, Mt.
 Clemens political activist Greg Murray filed ethics complaints with the Macomb County Ethics Board against Miller and Sabaugh, saying the pair colluded with former Michigan Democratic Party Chairman Mark Brewer, who filed to run for Miller's seat on the Macomb County Board of Commissioners, saying that Miller personally filed Brewer's paperwork just minutes before the April 19th 4 p.m. filing deadline, an accusation that Miller refused to deny directly.
 County Executive Mark Hackel said the accusations were "extremely questionable” and that the situation "...doesn’t come across well for voters."

 The "plan" backfired for Sabaugh, Miller and Brewer on all fronts.
-First, Brewer was defeated in the August 2016 primary for the Democratic nomination for Miller's old seat om the Macomb County Board of Commissioners by Elizabeth Lucido.
+First, Brewer was defeated in the August 2016 primary for the Democratic nomination for Miller's old seat on the Macomb County Board of Commissioners by Elizabeth Lucido.
 Miller was upset by political novice Karen Spranger, by a margin of 635 votes out of the approximately 376,000 cast.

 Miller's stunning loss was attributed to the political coattails of Republican Presidential nominee Donald Trump.
 Trump garnered 54 percent of the vote in Macomb County, which also saw Republicans Candice Miller (no relation to Fred) and Larry Rocca win countywide races as Public Works Commissioner and County Treasurer respectively and Trump became the first Republican to carry Michigan in a presidential election since 1988.